April 25, 2021 4 min read

 Check its (C)irculation by pressing your finger into the inner leg and feeling for a pulse.
 If the animal has no detectable pulse and cannot breathe, promptly take it to the vet.

-So now that you know your ABC’s, it is important to know what to do in common emergency scenarios yourself.
+So now that you know your ABC’s when it comes to pet first aid, it is important to know what to do in common emergency scenarios yourself.

 It’s 2AM in the morning.
 You’ve just finished baking those delicious triple chocolate fudge brownies for the bake sale tomorrow and you walk out to find your chubby little dachshund knee deep in the tray.
 What do you do?
 Well luckily enough you’ve caught the little bugger before they would have started digesting the chocolate, and suffer from food toxicity.